spitlo/atadev/README.md

 # Atadev

-A simple script to enable `@`:ing other devs in code.
+A simple script to enable `@`:ing other devs in code and getting notifications about mentions on `git pull`.

 Use it as a post-merge hook and it will check new files for any mentions and alert the user.